shawnadrockleonard/development-samples/Sample01/README.md

 A video of the screenshots can be found here (https://mix.office.com/watch/19oryzp2n9r1j)

-You can however just build the IaC project, open a powershell command window, and execute the cmdlets below:
+We've included the providioner.json in the repo.
+If you've performed the prerequisites you can open a powershell window and execute the cmdlets below:
 ```powershell
 cd ("{0}\{1}\Documents\WindowsPowerShell\Modules\InfrastructureAsCode.Powershell" -f $env:HOMEDRIVE,$env:HOMEPATH)